Quetzaly88/Quiz-P2/README.md

 I have used some of Deftools specially the screen sizing.
 Javascript was really difficult in the beginning but I got more comfortable when I finished my project.

 * Testing

 - Log-in box, and all the buttons are responsive.
 - The site is avaiable and readable in on all devices.
 - HTML.
 No errors were returned when passing through the official W3C validator
 - CSS.
 No errors were found when passing through the official (Jigsaw) validator
 - JAVASCRIPT.
 There was an error that was fixed using /* jshint esversion: 6 */.
 I understand that is used to standardize JavaScript.

 ![HTML TEST](./assets/readme.files/html.validator.webp)
 ![CSS TEST](./assets/readme.files/css.validator.webp)
 ![JAVASCRIPT TEST](./assets/readme.files/javascript%20validator.webp)

-* The lighthouse open source from Chrome ensures that this website is not only fast and efficient but also accessible, SEO-friendly, and adhering to best practices.
+- The lighthouse open source from Chrome ensures that this website is not only fast and efficient but also accessible, SEO-friendly, and adhering to best practices.

 ![LIGHTHOUSE TEST](./assets/readme.files/lighthouse.webp)

-Bugs
+* Bugs

 I've been correcting and adjusting small mistakes in all the process of this project.
-I had a big problem that I was refering to the wrong element and the variables that I had from the beginning were not clear, therfore I had to erase some variables and make a new one just with current question.
+I had a big problem which I was refering to the wrong element and the variables that I had from the beginning were not clear, therfore I had to erase some variables and make a new one just with current question.
 My experience was that I should't create too many variables and better to create them when I need them.
 I made some improvements and the quiz ended up functioning better.